 Training Tomorrow's Stars Today!

 The acclaimed Barbara and Halsey Sandford Studio Artist Program at Kentucky Opera brings young professional opera singers to Louisville to train and expand their experience as they prepare for their careers.
-With nearly 400 young singers auditioning for 9 positions, the Kentucky Opera Studio Artists offers some of the most talented upcoming voices to be heard in North America.
+With nearly 400 young singers auditioning annually, the program features some of the most talented upcoming voices in North America.

-Arthur Bosarge is thrilled to join the Studio Artist Program at Kentucky Opera for the 2016/17 season.
-Mr. Bosarge is a pianist and coach whose experience spans a variety of styles, including opera, recital, sacred, ballet, and music theater.
-Mr. Bosarge recently finished the 2015-2016 season as a Herndon Foundation Emerging Artist at Virginia Opera, where he served as pianist and music director for the fall and spring Education Tours.
-Other recent collaborations include Natchez Festival of Music, Opera North, 92Y Harkness Dance Center, American Ballet Theater Summer Workshop, Mannes Opera, Opera Birmingham, Theatre Tuscaloosa, and the University of Alabama Opera Theatre.
-Mr. Bosarge holds degrees from Mannes School of Music and The University of Alabama.
+Arthur Bosarge, A native of Fairhope, Alabama, is a pianist and coach whose experience spans a variety of styles, including opera, recital, sacred, ballet, and music theater.
+Arthur returns to the Barbara and Halsey Sandford Studio Artist Program at Kentucky Opera for the 2017-2018 season as pianist/coach for Ariadne auf Naxos, Dead Man Walking, and The Barber of Seville.
+Recent engagements include Kentucky Opera (Madama Butterfly, The Abduction from the Seraglio, The Mikado), Natchez Festival of Music (Camelot, The Barber of Seville), The Prizery (Into the Woods, The Addams Family), and a recital series on the Gulf Coast with baritone André Chiang.
+During the 2015-2016 season, Bosarge was a Herndon Foundation Emerging Artist at Virginia Opera, serving as pianist for the fall and spring Education Tours.
+Other collaborations include Natchez Festival of Music (Carmen, Show Boat), Opera North (La fille du régiment, Evita, Street Scene, My Fair Lady, La traviata), 92Y Harkness Dance Center, American Ballet Theater Summer Workshop, Mannes Opera, and the University of Alabama Opera Theatre.
+Bosarge holds degrees from Mannes School of Music and The University of Alabama.